Creating dashboards

 Table Visualization Settings example

 Dashboard Studio uses a hierarchical menu in the left sidebar.
-Create sections to group related reports.
+Create sections to group related dashboards/reports.
 For example, create a "Fleet Management" section containing reports for vehicle status, utilization, and maintenance.

 Use the menu editing mode to create sections, drag reports between them, and reorder items.
 Sections cannot be nested.
 You have one organizational level: sections contain reports, reports contain panels.

-Save your report to store it in your menu.
+Save your dashboard to store it in your menu.
 Dashboard Studio prompts for a name and section location.
 Reports save automatically as you work.

 Export reports to share them with other users or create backups.